velask9/HTML-CSS_Module/readme.md

 [CSS Specificity Explained](https://youtu.be/c0kfcP_nD9E)

 ---

 # Flexbox
 [Flexbox Crash Course 2022 ](https://youtu.be/3YW65K6LcIA)
 The key concept to understand when using flexbox is that there are two classes associated with "flexing", the flex container itself, and the actual item(s) inside the container.
-Also, the definitions of main axis and cross axis must be undertood.
+There are properties associated with the flex container and the flex item(s).
+The definitions of "main axis" and "cross axis" must be undertood.

 #### Flexbox Container Props
+These properties ONLY apply to the flexbox container.
 Default direction is left-to-right (row), this is the main axis, the cross axis is 90 degrees from th main axis.

 - `display`: {flex|inline-flex} Inline shrink wraps flexbox items
 - `flex-direction`: {column|row} Row is the default